 Now that everything’s setup, test it out.
 If it works, great!
-Easiest way to create new menu entires is to copy/paste, and edit a couple relevant things.
-Be sure each menu entry command has the directory and NAME changed to whichever game it is; everything else on the DG command line can, and should be left the same.
+The easiest way to create new menu entries is to copy/paste and edit a couple relevant things.
+Be sure each menu entry command has the directory and NAME changed to whichever game it is; everything else on the DG command line can and should be left the same.

 If it doesn’t work, then make sure the game name as your game directory, labels in the DOOR.BAT file and menu command are all the same.
 Also, look for any typos anywhere.

 Any comments or questions can be directed at firstname.lastname@example.org, or in an email on the BBS.